gregv12/fluxtion-server/docs/guide/using-the-scheduler-service.md

-# Guide: Using the Scheduler Service in Fluxtion Server
+# Guide: Using the Scheduler Service in Mongoose server

 This guide explains how to use the built‑in scheduler to run actions in the future or after a delay.
 The scheduler is exposed to processors and services as `SchedulerService` and implemented by `DeadWheelScheduler` under the hood.